schneutzi-81/schneutzi-81.github.io/docs/index.md

 ---
 ## :fontawesome-solid-briefcase: Work experience
-### Busines Development for Microsoft Technologies & AI
+### Business Development for Microsoft Technologies & AI
 > *from 01.10.2019 - present, NTT Germany Ag Co.
 KG , Hamburg.* <br>

 * being a mentor for the european development program  and helping a young group of talented people pitch their ideas to make me learn things I would not be able to teach them